antonioribeiro/countries/README.md

 ## Flags

-There are many flag sources, this is how you use one of those:
+Countries provides many different flag sources, this is how you use one of the avaiable:

 ### Install [flag-icon](https://github.com/lipis/flag-icon-css)